Werner-Staeblein/Project-3/README.md

 **[Time](https://docs.python.org/3/library/time.html)** time was used to create typewriter effects

-**[os](https://docs.python.org/3/library/os.html)** os module was imported to allow for screen to be cleared a game round if user chooses to play another round of the game
+**[os](https://docs.python.org/3/library/os.html)** os module was imported to allow for the screen to be cleared if user chooses to play another round of the game

 # Testing